elsayedelmandoh/customer_segmentation/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or additional content to contribute, feel free to open issues, submit pull requests, or provide feedback.
-Your contributions help make this repository a valuable resource for the community.

 ## Author